svermeulen/text-to-colorscheme/README.md

 -- setup must be called before loading the colorscheme -- Default options: require("text-to-colorscheme").setup({
+  ai = {
-  gpt_model = "gpt-4", -- eg. or "gpt-3.5-turbo"
+     gpt_model = "gpt-4",
-  openai_api_key = nil,
+     openai_api_key = nil, -- Set your own OpenAI API key to this value green_darkening_amount = 0.85, -- Often, the generated theme results in green colors that seem to our human eyes to be more bright than it actually is, therefore this is a fudge factor to account for this, to darken greens to better match the brightness of other colors.
+Enabled or disabled with auto_darken_greens flag auto_darken_greens = true,
+     minimum_foreground_contrast = 0.4, -- This is used to touch up the generated theme to avoid generating foregrounds that match the background too closely.
+Enabled or disabled with enable_minimum_foreground_contrast flag enable_minimum_foreground_contrast = true,
+  },
   undercurl = true,
   underline = true,
-  verbose_logs = false, -- When true, will output logs to echom, to help debugging bold = true, italic = {
+  verbose_logs = false, -- When true, will output logs to echom, to help debugging issues with this plugin bold = true, italic = {
      strings = true,